-24.1 The Student Misconduct Officer will maintain a log of precedents of misconduct penalties applied in past cases of Category A and B misconduct and shall provide anonymised details of past cases to the panel Secretary upon request for use as a reference source by the panel to ensure consistency in decision-making.
-The log shall also be shared by the Student Misconduct Officer with the HUSU Sabbatical Officers and the Chief Executive on an annual basis.
+24.1 The Conduct and Complaints Office will maintain a log of precedents of misconduct penalties applied in past cases of Category A and B misconduct and shall provide anonymised details of past cases to the panel Secretary upon request for use as a reference source by the panel to ensure consistency in decision-making.
+The log shall also be shared by the Conduct and Complaints Office with the HUSU Sabbatical Officers and the Chief Executive on an annual basis.

-25. Conclusion or cessation of proceedings
+25 Conclusion or cessation of proceedings

-25.1 A copy of the notice of outcome must be sent to:

-- i. the Responding Student's supervisor and/or faculty; and - ii.
+- 25.1 A copy of the notice of outcome must be sent to: - i. the Responding Student's supervisor and/or faculty; and - ii.
 The Accommodation Services Lead, where the allegations were linked to on campus accommodation.
-Who may at their absolute discretion choose to reject a future application for accommodation from the Responding Student on the basis of any allegations found upheld under these regulations - 25.2 The record of the hearing and all proceedings will be kept by Academic Registry, in accordance with the university retention policy. - 25.3 All involved parties should be informed of the outcome of the case, the level of detail given regarding that outcome shall be determined by the Student Misconduct and/or Disciplinary panel as deemed appropriate and giving consideration to the Responding Student's confidentiality.
+Who may at their absolute discretion choose to reject a future application for accommodation from the Responding Student on the basis of any allegations found upheld under these regulations - 25.2 The record of the hearing and all proceedings will be kept by Conduct and Complaints Office, in accordance with the university retention policy. - 25.3 All involved parties should be informed of the outcome of the case, the level of detail given regarding that outcome shall be determined by the Student Misconduct and/or Disciplinary panel as deemed appropriate and giving consideration to the Responding Student's confidentialitySuspension of proceedings.

-26. Suspension of Proceedings
+26 Suspension of Proceedings